MDIL-SNU/SevenNet/README.md

 Check comments of `base` yaml for explanations.

 To reuse a preprocessed training set, you can specify `${dataset_name}.sevenn_data` to the `load_dataset_path:` in the `input.yaml`.
-Once you initiate training, `log.sevenn` will contain all parsed inputs from `input.yaml`.
-You can refer to the log to check the default inputs.

 #### Multi-GPU training
 We support multi-GPU training features using PyTorch DDP (distributed data parallel).
-We use one process (CPU core) per GPU.
+We use one process (or a CPU core) per GPU.
 ```bash
 torchrun --standalone --nnodes {number of nodes} --nproc_per_node {number of GPUs} --no_python sevenn input.yaml -d
 ```